List of Edinburgh Comedy Award winners

 The Edinburgh Comedy Awards, formerly known as the Perrier Comedy Awards, the if.comedy awards and briefly as the if.comeddies, are a group of prizes awarded annually since 1981 to comedy shows at the Edinburgh Festival Fringe.

-In 2019 Dave began sponsoring the awards and they are now known as Dave's Edinburgh Comedy Awards.
+Each award currently has a separate sponsor, being sponsored by Sky TV, DLT Entertainment and The Victoria Wood Foundation, respectively.

+They have previously been sponsored by Perrier, lastminute.com, Dave, and Foster's Lager.

 Currently three awards are given – Best Comedy Show, Best Newcomer and the Panel Prize.